 Downscales 4k signals from PS5 & PS5 Pro and Xbox Series X|S.

 The LG 27GX790A-B is decent for office use.
 It has great ergonomics and wide viewing angles, so it's easy to place it in your preferred position or share your screen with others.
-It also gets bright enough to be visible in a moderately lit room, but it's darker than many other OLEDs and can't overcome glare from a bright window.
+It also gets bright enough to be visible in a moderately lit room, but it's dimmer than many other OLEDs and can't overcome glare from a bright window.
 However, like many other OLEDs, it has some fringing around text.
 Additionally, it risks burn-in with constant exposure to the same static elements over time.

-Fantastic reflection handling.
+Great reflection handling.

 Versatile ergonomics.